 What is the Role of A Security Guard?

 Security guards usually are hired by private security companies.
 These private security companies are in turn hired by other companies or third-party (client) to provide protection and safety to their assets, which could include a building, a property, equipment, people, and money, just to name a few.
 So, if you want to pursue a career as a security guard, you have to apply for a job through a private security company and not directly through the client or third party.

 Most security guards are not armed and not required to carry special equipment to be able to perform their duty; although, some do carry arms while others carry non-lethal weapons such as batons and handcuffs.
 It all depends on the arrangement or rules that each private security company has in place.
 It also depends on the level of security that the client requires.
 In some instances, the client or third party may ask for security dogs to accompany the security guard.

 And so, the client’s profile and needs have to be taken into consideration.
 Security guards are known to provide protection for the public and private companies and institutions as well as residences in some cases.
 Security guards are expected to wear a uniform to work so they can be identified as such.
 It also gives them that sense of authority.
 The security guard’s legal authority is more limited than the private security officer’s.

 It is possible that when talking about security guard and private security guard, the concepts are believed to be synonymous.
 While, they both fall into similar categories, they are not entirely the same.
 There is a difference between a conventional security guard and a private security guard in terms of the functions they perform in the workplace and the guidelines, regulations and specifications they have to follow.

 What Are the Distinct Differences?

-The differences that exist between security guard and private security guard are:
+The differences that exist between security guards and private security guards are: